inverno-io/inverno-mods/inverno-security/README.md

 LoginCredentials loginCredentials = LoginCredentials.of("jsmith", new RawPassword("password"));
 ```

-> Login credentials provided by a user in a login form for instance usually contain a raw password in clear text, however it is completely possible to define them using an encoded password and therefore secure the password all the way to the authenticator.
+> Login credentials provided by a user in a login form for instance usually contain a raw password in clear text.
+However, it is completely possible to define them using an encoded password and therefore secure the password all the way to the authenticator.

 ### Password